FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/discography/tribute-songs/2009-06-05-jimmy-scott-a-songwriters-notebook.md

 title: Jimmy Scott A Songwriter's Notebook
 maintitle: Jimmy Scott A Songwriter's Notebook
 subtitle: 5 June 2009
-description: Lena is the song that is a wonderful Tribute to Lena Zavaroni.
+description: Track 9 - Lena is the song that is a wonderful Tribute to Lena Zavaroni.
+post_description: Track 9 - Lena is the song that is a wonderful Tribute to Lena Zavaroni.
 categories: [Tribute-Songs, OnThisDay5June]
 permalink: /discography/tribute-songs/:name
 ---